-Australia’s healthcare system is envied around in the world.
-Our high quality and affordable health system is underpinned by a world class medical research sector which is nurtured in our universities and hospitals, medical research institutes and life science companies.
+Australia’s high-quality and affordable healthcare system is envied around the world.
+It’s underpinned by a world-class medical research sector, which is nurtured in our universities and hospitals, medical research institutes and life science companies.

-By bringing your talent to Australia, you’ll have access to large export markets, collaborative innovation hubs and research centres, and a world-class clinical trials ecosystem.
+When you bring your talent to Australia, you’ll have access to collaborative innovation hubs and research centres, and a world-class clinical trials ecosystem.

 Ideal location for clinical trials